Academic Progression Policy

 Purpose

-Failure to adhere to program, UNR Med, and/or UNR expectations or policies may result in remediation, academic monitoring, academic probation and/or dismissal.
-Probation and dismissal are not to be construed as progressive steps.
-Probation and/or dismissal may occur if the student engages in "Prohibited Conduct" as set forth in Section 10.2.1 of the NSHE Code (or any successor section of the NSHE Code defining "prohibited conduct").
-Probation and/or dismissal may also occur at any time a student is determined to have failed to meet cognitive, academic or behavioral standards outlined in the Essential Functions (Technical Standards), PA Academic Dishonesty (Integrity) Policy, this Academic Progression Policy and the PA Professional Standards of Conduct Policy.
+This policy is designed to guide procedural rights and actions when a student is determined to have failed to meet program-defined cognitive, academic, or behavioral standards as outlined in policies and the UNR Med PA Studies Program Student Handbook.
+This policy ensures that students receive fair and impartial consideration in such matters.
+Failure to adhere to the program, UNR Med, and/or UNR expectations or policies may result in remediation, academic monitoring, academic probation, deceleration, and/or dismissal.
+Probation and dismissal are not considered progressive steps in this policy.
+Probation and/or dismissal may occur if the student engages in "Prohibited Conduct" as outlined in Title 2, Section 10.2.1 of the NSHE Code (or any successor section of the NSHE Code defining "prohibited conduct").
+Probation and/or dismissal may also occur at any time a student is determined to have failed to meet cognitive, academic, or behavioral standards outlined in the Essential Functions (Technical Standards), PA Academic Dishonesty (Integrity) Policy, this Academic Progression Policy and the PA Professional Standards of Conduct Policy.

 Academic Progression

-Academic Progression is a term used by the UNR Med PA Studies Program meaning that a student is maintaining a satisfactory level of academic achievement in each course, semester, and throughout the program, such that they will be able to meet expected graduate competencies, take the Physician Assistant National Certification Examination (PANCE), and enter into clinical practice as a physician assistant.
+Academic Progression is a term used by the UNR Med PA Studies Program that means a student is maintaining a satisfactory level of academic achievement in each course, semester, and throughout the program, such that they will meet expected graduate competencies, take the Physician Assistant National Certification Examination (PANCE), and enter clinical practice as a physician assistant.

 PA Student Progress Committee (SPC)

-The SPC is made up of faculty members from the PA Studies Program and may include other members of the University of Nevada, Reno.
+The SPC comprises faculty members from the PA Studies Program and may include other University of Nevada, Reno faculty members.
 This committee is charged with regular and consistent monitoring of all PA students, both academically and professionally, throughout their time in the program.
 Pursuant to this policy, the SPC is also the PA Program's disciplinary committee.
-The committee, on an as needed basis, reviews students who are identified as "at risk" or needing special attention or resources to support their academic or professional progress.
+The committee reviews students identified as "at risk" or needing special attention or resources to support their academic or professional progress.
 This may include conduct violations, remediation, academic monitoring, or probation (definitions below).
 The SPC may review and discuss all student educational records with appropriate faculty members and/or preceptors in determining an appropriate course of action for students under review.
-The SPC may act to protect the students, community or institution at any time.
+The SPC may act to protect the students, community, or institution at any time.

 Request for Student to Appear Before the SPC

-- The SPC may request the appearance of the student to clarify issues being discussed.
+- The SPC may request a student's appearance at an SPC meeting.
 This notification will be in writing and transmitted in person or through official UNR email.
-In this communication, the student will be notified of the topic of discussion, proposed action and the reason for the proposed action.
-The meeting shall take place within fifteen (15) business days after the notice to the student.
-The student may refuse to appear and may submit evidence on his/her behalf.
+In this communication, the student will be notified of the topic of discussion, the proposed action, and the reason for the proposed action.
+The meeting shall occur within fifteen (15) business days after the student receives the notice.
+The student may refuse to appear; they may submit evidence on their behalf.
 If the student chooses not to appear, this action will not be a factor in the decision of the SPC.
 However, it will limit the student's ability to represent themselves.

-- The student may have a representative present at the meeting as support.
-Students must make a request to the chair to have a representative present.
-Meetings will not be rescheduled to make accommodations for a representative to be present.
-The representative participation is limited to giving advice to the student and will not be allowed to speak to the committee.
+- The student may request a representative to accompany them and be present at the meeting as support.
+Students must submit a request to the Chair(s) to have a representative present.
+Meetings will not be rescheduled to accommodate a representative to be present.
+The representative's participation is limited to advising the student and will not be allowed to speak to the committee.

-- Prior to the SPC meeting, the student may inspect his/her UNR Med PA Studies Program academic file, excluding any contents of the file which the student has waived his or her right to review.
+- Prior to the SPC meeting, the student may inspect their UNR Med PA Studies Program academic file, excluding any contents the student has waived their right to review.

 SPC Meeting Process

-The student's experience of meeting with the SPC shall be informal, supportive and non-adversarial.
-The Chair(s) shall preside over the meeting, maintain order and determine relevancy of the information presented to the SPC.
+The Chair(s) shall preside over the meeting, maintain order, and determine the relevancy of the information presented to the SPC.
 The contents of the meeting are to be closed and confidential except as required by law or called by witness in litigation.
-Students or representatives present may not use recording devices during the meeting.
+Students and/or representatives present may not use recording devices during the meeting.
 The Chair(s) of the SPC may request the presence of legal counsel at any time to provide advice to the SPC.
-The student may be present for only that section that requires appearance and discussion and may not remain during deliberations of the SPC.
-Witnesses invited by the Chair(s) to provide statements or clarification of the situation may only be present while providing their own testimony.
+The student may be present only for that section that requires appearance and discussion and may not remain during deliberations of the SPC.
+Witnesses invited by the Chair(s) to provide statements or clarify the situation may only be present while providing their testimony.

 Notification of Outcomes

-After the review and, if appropriate, interview with the student, the committee will recommend actions which may include continued monitoring, development of a remediation plan, probation, or dismissal from the program.
+After the review and, if appropriate, interview with the student, the committee will recommend actions that may include continued monitoring, development of a remediation plan, probation, or dismissal from the program.
 These definitions are listed below in this document.
-The committee's requirements will be communicated directly to the student by the Chair(s) of the SPC within fourteen (14) calendar days of the close of the meeting.
-Absent an appeal, the decision of the SPC is final and binding to all issues.
+The SPC Chair(s) will communicate the committee's requirements directly to the student within fifteen (15) business days of the close of the meeting.
+The decision of the SPC is final and binding on all issues unless the student submits an appeal.

 Appeal Process

-The student may appeal the decision of the SPC to the program director.
-The notice of appeal must be in writing and must be received by the program director within five (5) calendar days of the date on which the SPC's written decision was issued.
-The student will continue to be enrolled in the PA program during the time of the appeal and, if the student has provided written notice of appeal, pending the decision of the program director.
-Failure to appeal within the time limit and protocol set forth in this section renders the decision of the SPC final and binding as to all issues.
-Students may be guided through this process by contacting Rubina Hackbusch, Office of PA Admission and Student Affairs at rubinah@med.unr.edu or by calling (775) 682-7669.
+The student may appeal to the program director about the SPC decision.
+The student will continue to be enrolled in the PA program during the time of the appeal and, if the student has provided written notice of appeal, pending the program director's decision.
+Failure to appeal within the time limit and protocol outlined in this section renders the decision of the SPC final and binding as to all issues.
+Students may be guided through this process by contacting the Chair of the SPC.

 The appeal process commences using the following process:

-- Within five (5) calendar days after the date of the notice of appeal, the following materials will be submitted to the program director by the Chair(s) of the SPC and the student, where appropriate:
+- Within five (5) business days from the date of the notice of appeal, the following materials will be submitted to the program director by the Chair(s) of the SPC and the student, where appropriate:

 - The Chair of the SPC and the student shall each submit a written statement of issues to be considered by the program director.